histeward/histeward/README.md

 to
 find and correct a bracket or a zero-width space.

-The worst bug is when the code has no errors but still doesn't work hahahahaha!
+The worst bug is when the program compiles but still doesn't work hahahahaha!

 </details>